Furniture & Non-electricals

 -

-They do free collections.
+BHF offer free collections for furniture.
 Check out the store in Mitcham.
 There are other stores nearby as well.

 -